ajsmit/R_courses/content/BDC334/chapters/01-introduction.md

 <!-- * All information about the particular species present within each sample are now gone since that information has been collapsed to a dissimilarity measure. -->

-## Take note

-Provide a **neat and thoroughly annotated** MS Excel spreadsheet which outlines the graphs and all calculations, and which displays the resultant distance matrix.
-Use separate tabs for the different questions.
-Written answers must be typed in a MS Word document.
-Please make sure you follow the formatting specifications *precisely* as shown in the file **BDC334 Example essay format.docx** that was circulated at the beginning of the module.
-Feel free to use the file as a template.

-Please label the MS Excel and MS Word files as follows:

-**BDC334_<first_name>_<last_name>_Assignment_1.xlsx** and
-**BDC334_<first_name>_<last_name>_Assignment_1.docx** (the '<'
-and '>' must be omitted as they are used in the example as field indicators only).

-Failing to follow these instructions carefully, precisely, and thoroughly will cause you to lose marks, which could cause a significant drop in your score as formatting counts for 15% of the final mark (out of 100%).